-Charlie Billingham was born in London in 1984, where he also now lives and works.
-He studied Fine Art and History of Art in Edinburgh (2008) and then Fine Art at the Royal Academy Schools in London (2013).
+Charlie Billingham graduated from Fine Art and History of Art at The University of Edinburgh and Edinburgh College of Art (2008) and Fine Art at the Royal Academy Schools, London (2013).

-Recent solo exhibitions include: Desire Path at Travesía Cuatro Madrid, Spain (2017), Charlie Billingham at Independent Regence presented by Supportico Lopez, Brussels, BL (2017), The Comforts of Bath, Moran Bondaroff, Los Angeles, USA (2016), Solo presentation with Supportico Lopez, Art Basel Miami, USA (2015), Schaulust, Supportico Lopez, Berlin, DE (2015).
+Recent solo exhibitions include: Swell, Travesía Cuatro, Madrid, Spain (2022); Hand Gestures, Travesía Cuatro, Guadalajara, Mexico; A Rake’s Progress, SCAD Museum, Savannah, US, curated by Humberto Moro (2020); Cornucopia, MAZ Museo de Arte de Zapopan, Mexico (2019); Desire Path at Travesía Cuatro Madrid, Spain (2017); Charlie Billingham at Independent Régence presented by Supportico Lopez, Brussels, Belgium (2017); The Comforts of Bath, Moran Bondaroff, Los Angeles, United States (2016); Solo presentation with Supportico Lopez, Art Basel Miami, United States (2015); Schaulust, Supportico Lopez, Berlin, Germany (2015).